StreamGaze: Gaze-Guided Temporal Reasoning and Proactive Understanding in Streaming Videos

 where each detected object is accompanied by a brief (1–2 sentence) caption used for downstream QA generation.

 \textbf{Scanpath generation.} Based on the fixation-level object sets, we construct a scanpath $\mathcal{S}$ that represents the temporal evolution of gaze-guided object observations.
 This scanpath preserves the temporal order of fixations, thereby representing how attention shifts across different spatial regions and semantic contexts in the video.
-Given a sequence of $N$ fixations $\mathcal{F}$ defined in \cref{sec:approach-fixation-extraction}, we define $\mathcal{S} = \{(\mathcal{O}_i^{\text{fov}}, \mathcal{O}_i^{\text{out}})\}_{i = 1}^N$ where each element corresponds to the FOV and out-of-FOV object sets extracted from the fixation clip $\mathcal{V}_i$.
-For each fixation $f_i$, the corresponding object sets $\mathcal{O}_i^{\text{fov}}$ and $\mathcal{O}_i^{\text{out}}$ provide the local visual context, while the sequential arrangement of these fixations forms a gaze-conditioned trajectory over time.
-This ordered sequence serves as a structured representation of user perception, which will be used to generate temporally grounded QA pairs in subsequent steps.
+Given a sequence of $N$ fixations $\mathcal{F}$ defined in \Cref{eq:fixation}, we define $\mathcal{S} = \{(\mathcal{O}_i^{\text{fov}}, \mathcal{O}_i^{\text{out}})\}_{i = 1}^N$ where each element corresponds to the FOV and out-of-FOV object sets extracted from the fixation clip $\mathcal{V}_i$.
+This scanpath preserves the temporal order of fixations, thereby capturing how attention shifts across different spatial regions and semantic contexts in the video.
+For each fixation $f_i$, the corresponding object sets $\mathcal{O}_i^{\text{fov}}$ and $\mathcal{O}_i^{\text{out}}$ capture the local visual context.
+Across time, the sequence of fixations forms a gaze-conditioned trajectory.